AdalTZH/SingHack/Server/README.md

 # Singhacks - Travel Insurance Risk & Prediction System

-A comprehensive travel insurance system with four AI agents that work together to assess travel risks, classify user queries, and recommend suitable insurance plans.
+A comprehensive travel insurance system with five AI agents that work together to assess travel risks, classify user queries, recommend suitable insurance plans, and analyze user browsing behavior.

 ## Overview

-This project consists of four main components:
+This project consists of five main components:

-1. **Master Agent** (NEW!) - Central orchestration agent that routes queries to specialized agents
+1. **Master Agent** - Central orchestration agent that routes queries to specialized agents
+2. **Decision Agent** (NEW!) - Analyzes page sync data to determine if travel insurance should be offered
-2. **Classifier Agent** - Classifies user queries into Comparison, Explanation, Eligibility, or Scenario Analysis
+3. **Classifier Agent** - Classifies user queries into Comparison, Explanation, Eligibility, or Scenario Analysis
-3. **Risk Agent** - Identifies potential travel risks (weather, natural disasters, advisories)
+4. **Risk Agent** - Identifies potential travel risks (weather, natural disasters, advisories)
-4. **Predict Agent** - Recommends insurance plans based on historical claims data
+5. **Predict Agent** - Recommends insurance plans based on historical claims data

 The Master Agent receives requests from a Chrome extension and coordinates with specialized agents via Agent-to-Agent (A2A) protocol.
 All agents also expose tools via MCP (Model Context Protocol) servers, making them accessible to AI assistants like Cursor.